marinimau/privacy_and_fairness_in_recsys/README.md

     'naive_bayes': [0.001, 0.05, 0.1, 0.5, 1.0, 10.0]
 }
 ```
-a dict that contains, for each classifier the x ticks for the learning and validation curve plot
+a dict that contains, for each classifier the x ticks for the learning and validation curves plot

 ```
 trade_off_param_name = {